LDubya/OpenKeyNav/README.md

 color with white text so it stands apart from destinations.
 When necessary, its background is darkened just enough to maintain at least 4.5:1 text contrast while the existing thin keylabel outline remains white.
-The large active-context outline is disabled by default now that the focused keylabel provides the persistent visual anchor.
-Applications can restore it with `modesConfig.structuralNavigation.contextIndicator.enabled: true`.
+The large active-context outline is not persistent by default.
+It appears while Shift+Up, Shift+Down, Shift+Left, or Shift+Right changes the heading context, follows consecutive heading-context moves, and clears on the next different action such as Tab.
+Its dashed black outline sits 10px outside the context and uses a white contrast layer, keeping it visually distinct from the page's focus indicator.
+Applications can keep it visible throughout Structural Navigation with `modesConfig.structuralNavigation.contextIndicator.enabled: true`.
-The persistent status says `Heading level` for heading-backed contexts and `Hierarchy level` for unheaded structural contexts.
+The persistent status says `Heading level` only when the current route resolves to an authored H1–H6 context.
+It never presents semantic nesting as a numbered level.

 Previous/next target and typed-route commands begin with empty key bindings so applications can assign shortcuts that fit the host interface; each command is also available programmatically.
 Read the [Structural Navigation documentation](https://openkeynav.com/docs/usage/structural_navigation) for configuration, APIs, focus-scope behavior, and keyboard ownership.